Amine5588/ASR-for-Tunisian-Dialect/README.md

 ---
 # Global description

 This is a speechbrain-based Automatic Speech Recognition (ASR) model for Tunisian arabic.
 It outputs tunisian transcriptions in arabic language.
 Since the language is unwritten, the transcriptions may vary.
-This model is the work of Salah Zaiem, PhD candidate, contact : zaiemsalah@gmail.com
+This model is

 # Pipeline description
 This ASR system is composed of 2 different but linked blocks: